-- Date Received: The date the claim was received and processed.
-See Insurance Claim Payments.
+Date Received: The date the claim was received and processed.

 Resend: Resend a claim.
 This message will show.

-If you choose the first option, the claim Correction Type (Misc tab) will be set to Original, the Date Resent will be set to today's date, then the claim will be sent electronically.
+If you choose the first option, the claim Correction Type (Edit Claim - Misc Tab) will be set to Original, the Date Resent will be set to today's date, then the claim will be sent electronically.
 If the second option is chosen, the Correction Type will be set to Replacement, then the claim will be sent electronically.

-Clinic: Is using Clinics, this will match the clinic assigned to procedures in the claim.
+Clinic: This will match the clinic assigned to procedures in the claim.

-Med/Dent: There are three options: Dental, Medical, Institutional.
-The default selection is based on the Claim Type.
+Med/Dent: There are three options; Dental, Medical, and Institutional.
+The default selection is based on the claim type.
 This setting is used for e-claims and determines whether the e-claim format is dental, medical, or institutional.

 You can also assign a different provider for each procedure.
-If using Clinics and providers are restricted to clinics in Security, only providers available for the claim's clinic are options.
+When providers are restricted to specific clinics (User Security Profiles), only providers available for the claim's clinic are options.

 Treating Provider: By default is the last provider in the list of selected procedures who is not flagged as a secondary provider.
 If there are only providers flagged as a secondary providers, then it will be the patient's primary provider.
 Some claim formats require a treating provider.
 You can still assign a different provider for each procedure.
-If using Clinics and providers are restricted to clinics in Security, only providers available for the claim's clinic are options.
+When providers are restricted to specific clinics, only providers available for the claim's clinic are options.

 Insurance Plan: Set when you create the claim and cannot be changed.
 If you attach the claim to the wrong insurance plan, delete the claim, then recreate it.

-Relationship: The patient's relationship to the plan's subscriber.
-The default value is set in the patient's Edit Insurance Plan window.
+Relationship: The patient's relationship to the plan's subscriber, based on the value set in the patient's Edit Insurance Plan Window.

 Other Coverage: If there are multiple insurance carriers, this auto-populates.
 For instance, if the claim is to the primary insurance, and the patient also has secondary coverage, the secondary coverage shows.
 Click Change to select a different plan.
 Click None to remove this information from the claim.